 The UV index measures the UV level at the surface of the Earth, and gives an indication of the potential for skin damage.
 It is calculated in a way that indicates the risk of developing sunburn, which is mainly caused by UVB.
 The UV index ranges from zero upwards – the higher the number the greater the risk.
 When the UV index is 3 (moderate) or above, protection is required.
 Learn more about the UV index here.

 In Ireland, make sun protection part of your daily routine particularly from April – September, when the UV index is usually 3 or above, even when it is cloudy.
 Stay safe by limiting time in the midday sun when UV is strongest, typically between the hours of 11:00am-3:00pm.

 Remember the 5 ‘Ss’ of sun safety: Slip, Slop, slap, Seek, Slide

 - Slip on clothing: Cover skin as much as possible e.g. wear long sleeves, collared t-shirts, clothes made from close-woven material that does not allow sunlight through.

-- Slop Slop on broad-spectrum (UVA/UVB) sunscreen with a sun protection factor (SPF) of at least 30+ for adults and 50+ for children, with high UVA protection, and water resistant.
+- Slop on broad-spectrum (UVA/UVB) sunscreen with an SPF of at least 30+ for adults and 50+ for children, with high UVA protection, and water resistant.
 Reapply regularly.

 - Slap on a hat with a wide brim: Protect your face, ears and neck.